 Note how you need to specify multiple values as an array.

-coverage-text which are both provided by Gcovr and
+are both provided by Gcovr (version 3.3 or higher)

-The the output of these commands is written to the log directory
+The output of these commands is written to the log directory

 To reduce test times, Meson will by default run multiple unit tests in parallel.
 It is common to have some tests which can not be run in parallel because they require unique hold on some resource such as a file or a D-Bus name.
 You have to specify these tests with a keyword argument.

 Meson will then make sure that no other unit test is running at the same time.
 Non-parallel tests take longer to run so it is recommended that you write your unit tests to be parallel executable whenever possible.

 By default Meson uses as many concurrent processes as there are cores